 By September 1878, McMasters was working with the Texas Rangers in El Paso County, a position he held until the following spring.
 In the Lone Star State, he met Curly Bill Brocius and helped him escape from jail by some accounts.

-In 1879, he had hooked up with other illustrious characters of the Dodge City Gang in Las Vegas, New Mexico.
-He was known to have associated with the likes of such characters as Hoodoo Brown, who ran the gang that for a time, was firmly in control of a criminal cartel that participated in several stagecoach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.
+In 1879, he hooked up with other illustrious characters of the Dodge City Gang in Las Vegas, New Mexico.
+He was known to have associated with the likes of such characters as Hoodoo Brown, who ran the gang for a time, was firmly in control of a criminal cartel that participated in several stagecoach and train robberies, organized cattle rustling, and was said to have been responsible for multiple murders and lynchings.

 Later, McMasters drifted to Tombstone, Arizona, where he was friendly with not only the likes of Curly Bill Brocius, Johnny Barnes, and Pony Deal, who supported the outlaw Clanton faction; but was also friendly with the Earp brothers, who were at apparent odds with the Clantons.

 During this time, McMasters was a suspect in stealing Army mules in July 1880, and the following year, the theft of two valuable horses from the Contention Mine and a Globe, Arizona stagecoach robbery.
 However, by 1882, Wyatt Earp allegedly employed him to help track down “Curly Bill” Brocious and Pony Deal following a January 1882 robbery of the Bisbee, Arizona stagecoach.
 Whether McMasters was truly an outlaw or was working undercover to break up the Cowboy faction remains a mystery.